unpoly/unpoly/README_RAILS.md

 ### Automatic method detection for initial page load

-`unpoly-rails` sets an `_up_request_method` cookie that Unpoly needs to detect the request method for the initial page load.
+`unpoly-rails` sets an `_up_method` cookie that Unpoly needs to detect the request method for the initial page load.

 If the initial page was loaded with a non-`GET` HTTP method, Unpoly will fall back to full page loads for all actions that require `pushState`.